bjpop/gurita/docs/_sources/count.rst.txt

 .. code-block::

- -r COLUMN, --row COLUMN
+ --frow COLUMN
- -c COLUMN, --col COLUMN
+ --fcol COLUMN
- --colwrap INT
+ --fcolwrap INT

 Count plots can be further divided into facets, generating a matrix of count plots.